mawadhi/BIMRAI/README.md

 ## Description

-Teaching AI machines to detect building objects is at the foundation toward achieving AI-assisted 3D recostruction of builidings.
-However, there exists the challenge of acquiring enough training data for deep learning that is typically manually-annotated.
-This is unless if a machine can generate its own data to train itself.
+Teaching AI machines to detect building objects is at the foundation toward achieving AI-assisted 3D reconstruction of buildings.
+However, there exists the challenge of acquiring enough training data for deep learning that is typically manually annotated.
+This is unless a machine can generate its own data to train itself.

-This project trained artificial neural networks (ANNs) solely on realisitc computer-generated images of 3D building information models—which were parametrically and automatically-generated using the Building Information Modeling Generation Environment (BIMGenE) program developed in Grasshopper.
-The ANN training result demonstrated accurate semantic segmenation on arbitrary photos of buildings.
+This project trained artificial neural networks (ANNs) solely on realistic computer-generated images of 3D building information models—which were parametrically and automatically generated using the Building Information Modeling Generation Environment (BIMGenE) program developed in Grasshopper.
+The ANN training result demonstrated accurate semantic segmentation on arbitrary photos of buildings.

 This repository documents the ANN training implementation of this project.